What is SUDC?

 SUDC occurs in 1.4 deaths per 100,000 children, but it is suspected to be even higher than that due to inconsistent death investigation and reporting.

-Based on 2016 statistics (the year we lost Caleb) provided by the CDC Wonder Database, those affected by sudden unexplained death, occurred in:
+Based on 2017 statistics provided by the CDC Wonder Database, those affected by sudden unexplained death, occurred in:

 What is the SUDC Foundation?

 The SUDC Foundation is the only organization worldwide whose purpose is to promote awareness, advocate for research, and support those affected by SUDC.
 SUDC is the fifth leading category of death in children ages one to four, yet SUDC receives no public funding.
 The SUDC Foundation provides all services at no cost to families.

 The Foundation is actively researching the "why" for families like us who have lost children from toddlers to teenagers without scientific explanation.
 They connect families worldwide who are living this nightmare with us and provide free support and advocacy.
 We are participants in their Sudden Unexplained Death in Childhood Registry and Research Collaborative (SUDCRRC) at NYU Langone Medical Center, and hope this vital research will someday provide answers.